Home Laundry vs Laundromat Cost Calculator

-Next, enter the home-laundry costs.
-Energy Cost per Load is the electricity or gas used by your washer and dryer for one load.
+Then enter your home laundry costs.
+Energy Cost per Load covers the electricity or gas used to wash and dry one load.
 Water Cost per Load is the water and sewer cost associated with that load if those charges appear on your utility bill.
-Detergent Cost per Load should include detergent and any other consumables you regularly use, such as fabric softener, bleach, scent boosters, or dryer sheets.
-Appliance Amortization per Load is the long-term ownership cost of your washer and dryer spread across the number of loads they are expected to handle over their useful life.
+Detergent Cost per Load should include detergent and any regular add-ons you use, such as fabric softener, bleach, scent boosters, or dryer sheets.
+Appliance Amortization per Load spreads the long-term cost of replacing your washer and dryer across the loads they are expected to handle.

-Then complete the laundromat side.
-Laundromat Price per Load is the amount you pay the laundromat itself for one load.
-If you pay separately for washing and drying, use a combined average per load so the comparison stays fair.
-Travel or Pickup Cost per Load covers the direct cost of getting your laundry there and back, or any pickup and delivery fee allocated to each load.
-If you walk and spend nothing extra, you can enter zero.
-If you drive, think in terms of fuel, parking, transit fares, or other direct out-of-pocket costs.
+After that, fill in the laundromat side.
+Laundromat Price per Load is the amount you pay the laundromat for one load, whether that is a self-service machine price or a combined average for washing and drying.
+Travel or Pickup Cost per Load captures the extra out-of-pocket cost of getting laundry there and back, or the delivery fee you would assign to each load if you use pickup and drop-off service.
+If you walk and spend nothing extra, enter zero.
+If you drive, use a fair share of fuel, parking, transit fare, or another direct cost that applies to the trip.

-The calculator uses a straightforward monthly cost model.
-Home laundry cost is the number of monthly loads multiplied by the total cost of one load at home.
-Laundromat cost is the number of monthly loads multiplied by the laundromat's per-load price plus the travel or pickup cost attached to each load.
-Because both options are scaled by the same monthly load count, the result is easy to compare side by side.
+The laundry cost formula is intentionally straightforward because the goal of this calculator is a practical monthly comparison.
+For home laundry, the monthly total is the number of loads multiplied by the per-load cost of washing at home.
+For laundromat use, the monthly total is the number of loads multiplied by the laundromat price plus any travel or pickup cost you attach to each load.
+Because both sides use the same monthly load count, the result is easy to compare directly.

 For home laundry, the page uses the following relationship: